qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_oracle_raster.rst

 --------------------

-Finally, by selecting a GeoRaster from the list of Raster Data Table and Raster Id's, the raster image will be loaded into QGIS.
+Finally, by selecting a GeoRaster from the list of Raster Data Table and Raster Id's, the raster image will be loaded into |qg|.

 The :guilabel:`Select Oracle Spatial GeoRaster` dialog can be closed now and next time it opens it will keep the same connection, and will show the same previous